seomoz/piwik-ruby-api/README.md

 ## CHANGELOG:
   * 0.6.0
-  Merged a few update from [Mihael's fork](https://github.com/Achillefs/autometal-piwik/pull/5)
+  Merged a few updates from [Mihael's fork](https://github.com/Achillefs/autometal-piwik/pull/5) Gem now works with Rails 3.x, and the credentials specification strategy changed slightly
   * 0.4.2
   Final fix for inconsistent API outputs caused by Rails using its own version of XmlSimple.
   * 0.4.1